talha1896/Arch2hack/README.md

 ./install
 ```
 ## Note
-This script provide two options
+This script provide three options
 - (1) Install lxde desktop with basic apps,drivers, plus hacking tools.
 This option is specialy designed for Arch minimal installation only.
 - (2)  Install lxde desktop with basic apps,drivers only.Desighned for normal user.